-Usually you will not need a witness for your side of the story.
+Usually, you will not need a witness for your side of the story.
 Sometimes, however, a witness is helpful, such as if there is a violation of safety rules.
 If you are hurt because your company did not follow internal or external rules or laws about safety, having a witness who is able to tell the Commission about the problems can be necessary.

-For example, say that the machine you work with were supposed to be unplugged when you did maintenance, for safety reasons.
+For example, say that the machine you work with was supposed to be unplugged when you did maintenance, for safety reasons.
 If you and your coworkers actually unplugged them, management wrote you up because the machines took a long time to restart when they were plugged in.
 You were hurt because the machine was plugged in when you were doing maintenance.
-Your employer says that the problem was your fault, because you did not unplug the machine like the safety rules said.
+Your employer says that the problem was your fault because you did not unplug the machine as the safety rules said.
 A witness in your claim might be a coworker who is able to tell the Commission that while the machine was not unplugged, it was because workers who unplugged the machines would get into trouble and might have their hours cut.